 While furthering your education can take on several forms, going back for a second degree offers various unique benefits.
 Here are some of the scenarios in which you should consider getting another bachelor’s degree:

 - If you are deciding on a new career field or want to expand your knowledge.

-- You can transfer credits and have a cumulative GPA.
+- If you need to transfer credits so you can improve your grades and have a better GPA.

 - If your first bachelor’s degree is no longer up-to-date with today’s standards, especially in tech or computing programs.